seatable/seatable/Readme.md

 ## Introduction

-SeaTable is a new kind of spreadsheet/database application.
+SeaTable is a new kind of spreadsheet/database and data automation application.
 It helps you to easily record and manage all kinds of scattered information.
-With APIs and SDKs, you can quickly scale to your needs, automate data processing and automate business processes.
+With built-in automation features, scripts and APIs, you can automate data processing with no code or little code.

 Main features includes: